Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-03-json-formatted-logging-with-play.md

 not compile in our case (using Scala up to 2.11.5) - Thinking about it, this might just be the reason why Play's LoggerLike does not provide the methods in the first place...

-Anyhow, using the
+Anyhow, using only the

     val fields = Map( "productId" -> "123456" , "traceId" -> "98765" )
     logger.info(appendEntries(fields), "log message")

-variant only solves this problem and seems like the nicer method to use in most cases anyhow.
+variants of the logging methods solves this problem and these seem like the nicer methods to use in most cases anyhow.

 That's your JSON logging in Play Framework.